McGinn/mcginn.github.io/content/the-undoing-project-bibliography.md

 Chapter 6: The mind's rules

 1. Glanz, James, and Eric Lipton.
 "The Height of Ambition," New York Times Magazine, September 8, 2002.

+2. Goldbarg, Lewis R. "Simple Models or Simple Processes?
+Some Research on Clinical Judgements," American Psychologist 23, no. 7 (1968): 483-96.

+3. ------.
+"Man versus Model of Man: A Rationale, Plus Some Evidence, for a Method of Improving on Clinical Inferences."
+Psychological Bulletin 73, no. 6 (1970): 422-32.

+4. Hoffman, Paul J. "The Paramorphic Representation of Clinical Judgements."
+Psychological Bulletin 57, no. 2 (1960): 116-31.

+5. Khaneman, Daniel, and Amos Tversky.
+"Subjective Probability: A Judgements of Representativeness."
+Coginitive Psychology 3 (1972): 430-54.

+6. Meehl, Paul E. "Causes and Effects of My Disturbing Little Book."
+Journal of Personality Assessment 50, no. 3 (1986): 370-75.

+7. Tversky, Amos, and Daniel Khaneman.
+"Availability: A Heuristic for Judging Frequency and Probability."
+Cognitive Psychology 5, no. 2 (1973): 207-32.

+8. Fischhoff, Baruch.
+"An Early History of Hindsight Research."
+Social Cognition 25, no. 1 (2007): 10-13.

+9. Howard, R. A., J. E. Matheson, and D. W. North.
+"The Decision to Send Hurricanes."
+Science 176 (1972): 1191-1202. http://www.warnernorth.net.hurricanes.pdf.

+10. Khaneman, Daniel, and Amos Tversky.
+"On the Psychology of Predicition."
+Psychological Review 80, no. 4 (1973): 237-51.

+11. Meehl, Paul E. "Why I Do Not Attend Case Conferences."
+In Psychodineapolis: University of Minnesota Press, 1973.